 Concentration of credit risk is defined as the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The Plan's investment policy states that all investment managers have full discretion in the management of those assets of the Plan allocated to the investment manager(s), subject to prospectus or the overall investment guidelines set by the Committee.
 Those prospectus state that manager(s) shall not purchase common stock or securities convertible into stock of any issuer if the purchase would cause the portfolio's assets to reach five percent (5%) of the outstanding voting stock; or more than ten percent (10%) in market value of all outstanding securities of a single issuer.
 Since it is the policy of the Plan to employ multiple managers with different investment strategies and styles, the single issuer concentrations are further reduced.
-Securities issued by or backed by the full faith and credit of the U.S. Government are not subject to position limits.
+Securities issued by or backed by the full faith and credit of the U.S. Government and mutual funds are not subject to concentration of credit risk.

-There were no investments in any one issuer in excess of 5% of plan investments at February 28, 2017 or February 29, 2016.
-However, the following were investments in any one organization that represent 5% or more of fiduciary net position at February 28, 2017 and February 29, 2016 (other than those issued or guaranteed by the U.S. Government):
+There were no investments in any one issuer in excess of 5% of plan investments at February 28, 2018 or 2017.
+However, the following were investments in any one organization that represent 5% or more of fiduciary net position at February 28, 2018 and 2017 (other than those issued or guaranteed by the U.S. Government):

-Security Name Classification FYE 2017 Fair Value >5% FYE 2016 Fair Value >5% BBH Core Select Fund Equities-large cap \$6,301,249 \$5,998,956 Cohen & Steers Realty REIT's \$2,652,032 \$2,340,544 Diamond Hill Fund Equities-small cap \$1,260,772 N/A Harbor International Fund International fund \$2,918,499 \$2,664,031 Metropolitan West Fund Fixed Income \$2,174,443 \$2,408,612 Vanguard Short Term Fund Fixed Income \$1,444,142 N/A Vanguard Midcap Fund Equities-small cap \$1,228,920 N/A PIMCO Tactical Opportunities Fund Fixed Income \$1,099,214 \$1,023,871
+FYE 2018 Fair FYE 2017 Fair Security Name Classification Value >5% Value >5% BBH Core Select Fund Equities-large cap \$6,391,237 \$6,301,249 Cohen & Steers Realty REIT's \$1,935,287 \$2,652,032 Diamond Hill Fund Equities-small cap \$1,059,932 \$1,260,772 Harbor International Fund International fund \$3,255,489 \$2,918,499 Metropolitan West Fund Fixed Income \$1,778,016 \$2,174,443 Vanguard Short Term Fund Fixed Income \$1,480,881 \$1,444,142 Vanguard Midcap Fund Equities-small cap \$1,099,719 \$1,228,920